-After my hour alongside the little flashing stream amid the watchful redwoods, casting my senses and heart ajar with every breath, it is in the mythic, imaginal and fully animate world where I now find myself—a different realm than the identical looking one I passed through earlier.
+After my hour alongside the little flashing stream amid the watchful redwoods, casting the net of senses and heart wider with every breath, it is in the mythic, imaginal and fully animate world where I now find myself—a different realm than the identical looking one I passed through earlier.
 Drawn outwards, I am light and open.
 Diaphanous.

 Edgewalker, remember who you are, the one who walks between worlds, following his heart’s song.

 No longer blocked and segmented, motor movement sequences through me in an effortless ripple and wave from the core.
 Rather than locked in the cage of my ribs, breath is expansive and free in the belly.
-My spine feels elongated, rusty hips somehow open and loose.
+Spine feels elongated, rusty hips somehow open and loose.

 What grace to celebrate and mirror back the extravagant creativity of the cosmos.
-What privilege to be in this body, to be a man with his heart wide open, smitten dumb and awestruck by the holy in everything.
+Such privilege to be in this body, a man with his heart wide open, smitten dumb and awestruck by the holy in everything.
 Is that not the very essence of embodying the Sacred Masculine?
-What a great joy that nature brings me to this place effortlessly, again and again… ever calling me home to myself and something much larger.
+How remarkable and joyous that nature brings me to this place effortlessly, again and again… ever calling me home to myself and something much larger.

 Descending the coastal canyon, bare soles and soul appreciating the tactile connection with earth, feeling entirely in my element, I am slowly, reluctantly, returning to the manmade existence.
 Yet I am still composed of feathers and fur, scales and claws.
 Wings.
 A tail, perhaps.
 Threshold dweller at the edge of a continent where land meets sea and sky, I am fully myself—my best, most authentic, embodied and magical self.
 A wild soul enfolded by wild earth.